New maps for good fishing

 "This will help extend coverage in Norway", says Hodnesdal.

-Gunnstein Bakke, Senior adviser at the Norwegian Directorate of Fisheries, add that that the MAREANO programme direct market value for the Directorate and the industry.
+Gunnstein Bakke, Senior adviser at the Norwegian Directorate of Fisheries, add that the MAREANO programme direct market value for the Directorate and the industry.

 "Useful seabed maps contribute to cost-efficient and effective fishing, while also reducing the footprint and impact on the seabed.
 With good technical solutions now in place to upload the maps to the chart plotters, the road is paved for uploading more maps", emphasizes Gunnstein Bakke.